 Web apps are an effective way to share information in your map or scene or to display items and related information about a shared group.
 A web app is a customized user interface that focuses your map or scene for a specific purpose, message, and audience.
-For example, if you just want to showcase your map, your app only needs a few basic navigation tools.
-If, on the other hand, your map will be used to collect feedback from the public, it will need specialized data editing tools and instructions for how to enter the information.
+For example, if you want to showcase your map, your app only needs a few basic navigation tools.
+If your map will be used to collect feedback from the public, it will need specialized data editing tools and instructions for how to enter the information.

-For web apps created from maps or scenes, any changes the author makes to the map or scene, including its extent, layers, description, and so on, are reflected in the web app.
+For apps created from maps or scenes, any changes the author makes to the map or scene—including such properties as its extent, layers, or description—are reflected in the app.
 If a map or scene that was available to everyone in the organization is made private (or deleted), the map or scene no longer appears in the app.

 Share apps publicly that contain subscriber content

-Apps are an effective way to share information in your map, and sharing your apps publicly helps extend the reach of your message.
-If the map behind your app contains content from Living Atlas of the World, the app may require credentials to access the content.
-Most of the Living Atlas content is free and can be viewed by anyone.
+Sharing apps publicly helps extend the reach of your message.
+If the map used by an app contains content from ArcGIS Living Atlas of the World, the app may require credentials to access the content.
+Most of the ArcGIS Living Atlas content is free and can be viewed by anyone.
 However, a subset of layers, tools, and services known as subscriber content requires an organizational account to access.
 Subscriber content includes Landsat 8 imagery and landscape analysis layers.
-Premium content is a type of subscriber content that requires an organizational account to access and consumes credits.
+Premium content is a type of subscriber content that also consumes credits.
 Premium content includes demographic maps and tools for geocoding and analytics.

-- If you have already created your app, click Configure App from the item details to open the configuration page.
+create an app.
+If you already created the app, click Configure App from the item details to open the configuration page.

-- Check all the layers to allow full access to your app through your subscription.
-Be sure to save your changes.
+- Check all the layers to allow full access to the app through your subscription.
+Optionally, enter a request limit and interval for each layer.

 If you leave some layers unchecked, the app will prompt the user for credentials, which isn't a good option for a public app.
-Instead, you should consider removing the layers from the map.
+Instead, consider removing those layers from the map.

 - To test that the setting is working correctly, sign out of your organization and open the app.